 our home was in the 17th arrondissiment. no complaints really, it took an average amount of time to get to places we had on our must see list. i highly recommend having a balcony for the complete paris experience. we had a pseudo-balcony…meaning it looked like one but there was no room to step out or sit.

 the arc de triomphe was complete chaos. there’s about 5 lanes of cars that drive in the roundabout with no absolutely designation of lanes. we experienced this via cab and by foot.

-i like to take public transportation (as long as its reliable and safe) when traveling for two reasons: 1) i’m cheap and 2) it increases the authenticity of the experience. that being said, our legs got a workout in paris for sure. soooo many stairs and walkways to get from point A to B. i took a video of the path we took when transferring from one train to another, in the same station; it was at least 2 minutes of brisk walking.
+i like to take public transportation (as long as its reliable and safe) when traveling for two reasons: 1) i’m cheap and 2) it increases the authenticity of the experience. that being said, our legs got a workout in paris for sure. soooo many stairs and walkways to get from point A to B. i took a video of the path we took when transferring from one train to another, in the same station; it was at LEAST 2 minutes of winded-walking.

 soooomehow we ended every night at the eiffel tower and i was not mad. and i may or may not have planned it. it was so dreamy. no lies.

 i think that’s it for now. i’m too excited to post these pictures. reliving this part of the trip has given me all the feels.